visualengineers/infovis-d3/README.md

 The map data (geodata.json) has been generated using https://geojson-maps.ash.ms/.

-The property 'Area Code' from the source data matches the property 'iso_a3' from the map data, thus linking both data sets for visualization prurposes.
+The property 'Area Code' from the source data matches the property 'iso_a3' from the map data, thus linking both data sets for visualization purposes.

 The structure is: